Interdisciplinary Research Tandems

 These doctoral tandems are analogous to 'supervisor tandems'.
 The aim within the RTG is, to assign two supervisors from different disciplines to each promoter right from the start in order to ensure interdisciplinarity.

-In order to strengthen the coherence within the RTG, the RTG seminar – an one-hour-event – takes place every week and in which, all doctoral students take part and work together on RTG topics.
+In order to strengthen the coherence within the RTG, the RTG seminar – an one-hour-event in English – takes place every week in which all doctoral students take part and work together on RTG topics.

-There are Colloquia organized by external speakers, supervisors or doctoral students, Reading Groups in which the RTG doctoral students jointly study basic specialist publications and research meetings at which research results of individual subfields are presented to all doctoral students, and more.
+There are Colloquia organized by external speakers, supervisors and/or doctoral students, Reading Groups in which the RTG doctoral students jointly study basic specialist publications, Research Meetings at which research results of individual subfields are presented to all doctoral students, and more.
 The seminar includes Associates and is also open to other interested scientists from related fields.
 For more information, please click here.

 In the winter term 2017/2018 the first interdisciplinary teaching event in form of a seminar for students and organised by the RTG PhDs took place.